ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

 ### Workload host profile
 {: #vpc-vcf-ordering-wl-profile}

-The bare metal server profile that is used by the hosts in the workload domain.
+The bare metal profile that is used by the hosts in the workload domain.
 For the supported profiles, see [{{site.data.keyword.cloud_notm}} region and zone availability for {{site.data.keyword.vcf-vpc-short}} deployment](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-plan#vpc-vcf-plan-region).

 ### Workload host list
 {: #vpc-vcf-ordering-wl-host-list}